 It has so much to offer but hasn't lost what attracted back packers here in the 1st place, it's still a petite piece of paradise for everyone to share and enjoy.

 Occasionally progress can be a wonderful thing, it's a good thing Ko Tao has maintained its chilled atmosphere, ]it is,it's] still nigh on impossible to find a crowded beach.

 Consequently, as its reputation for fabulous nature, unique marine life and beautiful landscapes got bigger, easier access was available when newer constructed were brought in to cope with the number of backpackersbeing attracted to the island.

-Starting withing the original coconut and bamboo bungalowsright on the beach for 30 Baht for a day, to very simple thatched huts, the local islandfamilies decided quickly to this incursion of outsiders otherwise known as Farangs, by adapting to it.
+From the original bamboo and coconut huts next to the beach for 20 Baht a day, to quite simple thatched houses, the local islandclans decided swiftly to this influx of outsiders otherwise known as Farangs, by adapting .